MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 ### How can I delete agents?

 Navigate to your Azure DevOps **Project settings**, select **Agent pools** under **Pipelines**, and select your agent pool.
 Click the tab labeled **Agents**.
 Click the 'Enabled' toggle button to disable the agent.
-The disabled agent will complete the pipeline it is currently running and will not pick up additional work.
+The disabled agent will complete the pipeline it's currently running and won't pick up additional work.
 Within a few minutes after completing its current pipeline job, the agent will be deleted.

 ### Can I configure the scale set agent pool to have zero agents on standby?